tbroyer/gwt-maven-archetypes/README.md

 ### Profiles

 There's a special profile defined in the POM file of server modules:
 `env-dev`, which is used only when developping.
-It configures the Jetty and Tomcat plugins and removes the dependency on the client module (declared in the `env-prod` profile, active by default.)
+It configures the Jetty plugin and removes the dependency on the client module (declared in the `env-prod` profile, active by default.)

 To activate the `env-dev` profile you can provide the `-Denv=dev` system property, or